SongbiaoZhu/python_spider/README.md

 * pics spider written by Python
 * Journal spider written by Python, for example "Bioinformatics", "Genomics, Proteomics & Bioinformatics", "Cell".
 * Convient tools written by Python, aiming to decrease the effort for repetitive labour
+* universityRank_spider: crawl the universities world rank, and subject rank.